gangwar1234/JavaArgsCleanCode/README.md

       * There is nothing after catch/ finally block.
       * Null is avoided to pass as a parameter.
       * Comparison with NULL is done using optional class.
-      * Proper Inden tation of functions.
+      * Proper Indentation of functions.
       * Object Oriented Programming concepts such as data encapsulation and abstraction and interfaces.
       * Declared blank default constructor if parameterized is required.